The Best Solid State Amp in 2025

 So if your tone is derived through a complex signal chain of pedals, then you’re better off with a solid state amp.
 But if you’re into minimalist setups, then you’re going to get more from tube amps.

-While many tone aficionados prefer tube amps, there are big name guitarists who have used solid state amps, including James Hetfield Dimebag Darrell, Ty Tabor, and more.
+While many tone aficionados prefer tube amps, there are big name guitarists who have used solid state amps, including James Hetfield, Dimebag Darrell, Ty Tabor, and more.

-We'll reserve the more nuanced discussions surrounding the tube amp vs solid state amps topic for another article.
-It should be mentioned that hybrid amps are available, where solid state components are matched with a preamp tubes or power amp tubes.
+We’ll reserve the more nuanced discussions surrounding the tube amp vs solid state amps topic for another article.
+It should be mentioned that hybrid amps are available, where solid state components are matched with preamp tubes or power amp tubes.

 Best Solid State Amp Selection Methodology

 The first Edition was published in 2017.
-The current edition was published on June 30, 2024

 Solid state amplifiers comprise a broad segment of the guitar world when considering the many available variations.
 So we limited our scope to solid state combo amps that can be readily bought from major US music gear retailers with a maximum price of $1,500.
 This means that amp heads like the Sunn Beta Lead, Boss Katana Head, Henriksen The Bud head, and more are not included.

-Even with filters in place, we still ended up with 59 viable solid state combo amps.
-For each of these candidate amps, we analyzed relevant ratings, reviews, and forum discussions, summing up to over 46,800 rating sources.
+Even with filters in place, we still ended up with 45 viable solid state combo amps.
+For each of these candidate amps, we analyzed relevant ratings, reviews, and forum discussions, summing up to over 45,000 rating sources.
 The Gearank Algorithm did the rest, giving us rating scores out of 100 that represent actual market sentiment, which we then used to narrow down the list to just the cream of the crop.

 For this edition, we added links to useful information like warranty information, manufacturer support, and online reviews.
 Finally, we divided the list by price and segregated those with multiple amp models and those with more classic single- or two-channel amp voicings.
 For more information about our methods, see How Gearank Works.